 Situated right in the path of the warm Gulf Stream, however, its climate is fantastic.
 Bermuda enjoys a subtropical climate, a climate that borders on a tropical one, which is why it’s such a popular cruise and holiday destination.
 Its accessibility from the American East Coast, of course, helps as well.
 Actually, Bermuda is one of the greatest cruise destinations from Boston and the East Coast.

-Boston to Bermuda: Ideal Cruise in Northeastern America
+Boston to Bermuda Cruises: Ideal Voyages in Northeastern America

 A very popular journey are Boston to Bermuda cruises.
 As mentioned earlier, the island lies closer to Massachusetts than to Florida, making Boston arguably the best port for cruises to Bermuda.
 This alone makes it ideal to hop on a ship in Boston.